weiishann/advance_postgresql_11/README.md

 ### What does it do?

-It creates a virtual server running Ubuntu 14.04 with the latest version of PostgreSQL (*as of writing 9.4*) installed.
-It also edits the PostgreSQL configuration files to allow network access and creates a database user/database for your application to use.
+It creates a virtual server running CentOS 7.5 with the PostgreSQL 11 Beta 2 installed.
+It also edits the PostgreSQL configuration files to allow network access.

 Once it has started up it will print out how to access the database on the virtual machine.
 It will look something like this: